HarrisonVinicius/atlas/README.md

 * a few fixes in CSS/SASS
 * a few fixes in docker config
 * code documentation
-* use Array.filter method to filter the list of users by the input value
-* loader component
 * unit testing ( Jest )
 and few more features...